 Price.com’s website and app have some excellent value-added features too, such as recommendations for similar products, cash-back opportunities made possible by Price.com’s affiliate relationships, and exclusive and nonexclusive coupon codes.

-Price.com is a versatile comparison-shopping tool that’s equally useful for at-home and on-the-go shoppers.
-Coupon codes and cash-back opportunities might entice you to complete purchases within the Price.com ecosystem, but don’t feel obligated.
+Bottom line: Price.com is a versatile comparison-shopping tool that’s equally useful for at-home and on-the-go shoppers.
+Just be aware that while coupon codes and cash-back opportunities might entice you to complete purchases within the Price.com ecosystem, you shouldn’t feel obligated.

 ShopSavvy is more than a free price-comparison engine.
 As the owner of consumer-friendly brands like Tom’s Guide and Top Ten Reviews, ShopSavvy is a price-comparison site carrying the torch of product-testing trailblazers like Consumer Reports.